-It is the responsibility of the Head Teacher to implement the anti-bullying strategy and to ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to deal with incidents of bullying.
+It is the responsibility of the Head Teacher to implement the anti-bullying strategy and to ensure that all staff (both teaching and non-teaching) are aware of the school policies and know how to deal with incidents of bullying as outlined in this policy and in the Peer to Peer Abuse Guidance (Appendix 1).
 The Head Teacher reports to the Governing Body about the effectiveness of the anti-bullying policy on request.